-Undergraduate art history majors must have successfully completed at least 75 credit hours of undergraduate coursework or the equivalent with a minimum cumulative GPA of 3.5 before applying for admission to the graduate track.
+Undergraduate Art History majors must have successfully completed at least 75 credit hours of undergraduate coursework or the equivalent with a minimum cumulative GPA of 3.5 before applying for admission to the graduate track.
 Admission requires completing ARTH 4800 with a grade of A, 15 hours of advanced art history at UNT with a GPA in these courses of 3.5 or better and completing the undergraduate foreign language requirement.
 Application deadlines are Feb.
 1 for a fall start date and Oct.
 1 for a spring start date.
 Begin your application well before the deadline for the desired semester start date.
 All materials must be received by the respective deadline for consideration.

-Other admission requirements - sent directly to cvad.ArtHistory@unt.edu - include the following.
+Other admission requirements - emailed directly to cvad.ArtHistory@unt.edu - include the following.

 - An official transcript

-- Statement of purpose
+- Letter of intent: 500- to 750-word essay

 - Two letters of recommendation from Art History faculty